 Use playdoh to form the letters and build the sight words.
 In the video below, you will see how my first grade students used playdough to make high frequency words.
 After they form the word, they trace it with their finger, then use the word in a sentence.
 As a follow up, have your kiddos write the sight word, or write a sentence using the sight word.

-Print a set of sight word flashcards, or write the words on index cards, and review 5-10 a night.
-These sight word cards are also great as a visual when doing the activities listed above.
+You can also print a set of sight word flashcards, or write the words on index cards, and review 5-10 a night.